Module overview

 In order to meet the learning outcomes, the syllabus will contain teaching in the following areas:

-- Critical Appraisal of medical evidence
+- Critical appraisal of medical evidence

-- Understanding research methods
+- Qualitative research methods and their applications

-- Health economics
+- Health economics and its applications

 - Good clinical practice